 * The US Marine Corps (USMC) was a major operator of the B-25C and B-25D.
 They obtained 50 B-25Cs as "PBJ-1Cs" and 152 B-25Ds as "PBJ-1Ds".
 These aircraft often featured a number of significant (and highly variable) differences from their USAAF counterparts.
 Most visible of these changes was the occasional fit of an APS-3 search radar through the aircraft's front nose glazing, resulting in a nickname of "hose nose".
 AN/APS-2 or AN/APS-3 search radar was sometimes fitted as an alternate, with the radome replacing the belly turret.
 LORAN radio navigation gear was also fitted.

 Additional armament was provided as well.
-Four 12.7 millimeter Brownings were fitted in blister packs below the cockpit, and up to three Brownings were mounted in the nose, though these nose guns were often removed.
+Four 12.7-millimeter Brownings were fitted in blister packs on the sides of the fuselage below the cockpit, and up to three Brownings were mounted in the nose, though these nose guns were often removed.
 A single tail gun was fitted, with the gunner firing in a prone position.
 Later production had a raised position for the tail gunner.
 Waist gun positions were also added to later production, though the top turret was often deleted.
 The bomb bay was modified to handle mines and depth charges, and an underbelly rack permitted external carriage of a torpedo.
-When the 12.7 centimeter (5 inch) HVAR (high velocity air rocket) became available, ten stub attachments for these rockets were provided under the wings, giving the PBJ-1 tremendous salvo firepower.
+When the 12.7-centimeter (5-inch) HVAR (high velocity air rocket) became available, ten stub attachments for these rockets were provided under the wings, giving the PBJ-1 tremendous salvo firepower.

 * The B-25C/D led to a pair of one-shot experiment variants, the "XB-25E" and the "XB-25F", both of which were modified B-25Cs used to test prototype de-icing systems.
 Pictures that survive of the sole XB-25E show it to have a distinctive engine cowling scheme.
 Few details survive concerning the XB-25F.BACK_TO_TOP